 A traditional but timely story with a feminist bent, The Trial of Christine Keeler stars Sophie Cookson, James Norton, Ellie Bamber, and Ben Miles.

 The Trial of Christine Keeler is available on DVD on Amazon.

 The Indian Doctor (1963-1966)

 An Indian doctor (played by Sanjeev Bhaskkar) arrives in the small Welsh mining village of Trefelin to replace his recently deceased predecessor in this BBC drama which aired from 2010-2013.

 As Dr. Prem Shar tries to win their trust, he finds himself fighting for the rights of the local miners, attempting to control a smallpox outbreak, and deal with the tide of a changing generation.

-The Indian Doctor is available to watch on Amazon Prime.
+The Indian Doctor is available on watch on Amazon Prime.